 What is Humidity and Why is it Important?

-Humidity is the correct terminology when considered the number of microscopic water particles that are located in the air surrounding you.
-This air can be either air that is the outside atmosphere at any given time or the air located inside a structure of some sort.
+Humidity is the correct terminology when considering the number of microscopic water particles that are located in the air surrounding you.
+This air can be either air that is in the outside atmosphere at any given time or air located inside a structure of some sort.

 The reason humidity is so important for the longevity of the structure of your home and your overall physical well-being is because can improve the conditions of each.